francesjgonzales/proj3/README.md

 You may access the deployed website [here] (https://fg-proj3-student-attendance.herokuapp.com/).

+**Teacher and Parent sign up and login**, this project don't require user authentication, there's no login details provided.
+Tester have to key in at least 1 character for all input fields to be able to access it.

 ## UX

-This website is designed for teachers to register the student, assign them to a class group, track each student's attendance and temperature, and update student records.
-Teachers will be the main user in this website and in later development, parents will be the secondary user where communication and chat group will be created.
+This website is designed for teachers to register their student, assign them to a class group, track each student's attendance & temperature, and update student's profile.
+For the purpose of this submission, teachers are able to access the main student database where they can perform tasks like register, edit student profile, update attendance and delete student profile.

+In later development, there will be princicap user which is the manager of student care to access the main student database and control which teachers can perform CRUD tasks.
+Also parents will be the secondary user where communication and chat group will be created.
 This website is for internal use where parents will be given special access by teachers.

 ### User Story